shayanbo/VideoPlayerContainer/README.md

 2. If you are creating a **Widget Service** that offers some API for other `Service`s, `internal` or `public` is better to modify the `Service` class.
 Since other `Service`s have to access your `Service` Type in the compilation time.
 Also, keep using `private` to modify those properties and methods that are used only inside the `Service` and using `fileprivate` to modify those properties and methods that are used only by its `Widget`.
 3. If you are creating a **Non-Widget Service** that offers some API for other `Service`s, `internal` or `public` is better to modify the `Service` class.
 Since other `Service`s have to access your `Service` Type in the compilation time.
 Also, keep using `private` to modify those properties and methods that are used only inside the `Service`.

+## Core Folder

+The source files in the Core folder are not only fitting for this project. but also most of the other requirements.
+When you are creating a complex scene or module.
+These core files are really useful and able to make your code more readable and testable.

 ## Idea / Bug / Improvement

 Feel free to report issues and let's improve it together 😀.